 At the end of 2016, Galp's Board of Directors approved the investment in the Coral South area, with a Final Investment Decision (FID) having been taken by the consortium during 2017.
 The consortium awarded the Engineering, Procurement, Construction, Installation and Commissioning (EPCIC) contract for the FLNG unit to the TJS consortium (Technip, JGC, Samsung).
-Additionally, the consortium awarded the upstream contracts for the drilling rig, umbilicals and subsea production systems for the development of the area.

 Total development capex for upstream and midstream is estimated at c.$7 billion and first gas is expected during 2022.
 The Area 4 consortium also signed a c.$5 bn project financing package with a syndicate of leading ECAs and international financial institutions.